Aliases for CHRNA6 Gene

 GeneCards Summary for CHRNA6 Gene

 CHRNA6 (Cholinergic Receptor Nicotinic Alpha 6 Subunit) is a Protein Coding gene.
 Diseases associated with CHRNA6 include Alcohol Dependence and Drug Dependence.
-Among its related pathways are Circadian entrainment and Transmission across Chemical Synapses.
+Among its related pathways are Transmission across Chemical Synapses and Postsynaptic nicotinic acetylcholine receptors.
 Gene Ontology (GO) annotations related to this gene include extracellular ligand-gated ion channel activity and acetylcholine receptor activity.
 An important paralog of this gene is CHRNA3.

 UniProtKB/Swiss-Prot for CHRNA6 Gene